 Discovery of capabilities of an OpenFlow Logical Switch

-Configuration of a small set of tunnel types such as IP-in-GRE, NV-GRE, VxLAN
+Configuration of a set of specific tunnel types such as IP-in-GRE, NV-GRE, VxLAN

-Functionality introduced in OF-CONFIG 1.2 includes:
+New functionality introduced in OF-CONFIG 1.2 includes:

+Instantiation of openflow data planes (called openflow logical switches)

+Assignment of resources of an OpenFlow Capable Switch to one or more OpenFlow Logical Switches

+Support for the emerging Negotiable Datapath Model (NDM) being developed in the ONF

 Versioning Support

 Other functions and/or the description of their use have been improved.

 While limited in scope, OF-CONFIG 1.2 lays the foundation on top of which various automated and more advanced configurations will be possible in future revisions.
-Switch discovery, topology discovery, capability configuration, event triggers, instantiation of OpenFlow Logical Switches, assignment of resources such as ports and queues to OpenFlow Logical Switches, and bootstrap of the OpenFlow capable network are outside the scope of OF-CONFIG 1.2 protocol.
-These may be included in future versions.
+The ONF Configuration and Management working group will publish additional specifications for network operations, administration, and management (OAM), including, topology discovery, event management, and bootstrap of the OpenFlow capable network.

 Note that even though this specification refers to OpenFlow 1.3, OF-CONFIG 1.2 supports previous OpenFlow versions, specifically, OpenFlow 1.0, 1.1 and 1.2.